Build log: Digi stilts

 Aluminum extrusions cut to size and drilled

 I started on the base.
-I didn’t get the 2040 profiles cut to size, so I sawed 2x 450mm 2040 profiles from one piece of 900mm with one side 45 degree corner.
-The angled cut is necessary for mounting later.
+I didn’t get the 2040 profiles cut to size, so in the picture I sawed 2x 450mm 2040 profiles from one piece of 900mm with one side 45 degree corner.
+My latest version of the stilts has a straight cut(!)

 I got the 2020 profiles cut to size (180mm) from the same store (aluxprofiel.nl).